patricia264/proseminar_geocomputation_patriciagribi/README.md

-The variables of interest (temperature and CO2) from the different datasets will then be combined together, forming a homogenised time-series from 608'000 years ago until the year 2'100.
+The variables of interest (temperature and CO2) from the different datasets will then be combined together, forming a homogenised time-series from 800'000 years ago until the year 2'100.

+Link to the implementation section:

 ## Timeline